 To mark International Scoliosis Awareness Day, Princess Eugenie has encouraged people to embrace their scars.

-Sharing photos from her 2018 wedding day, with her scoliosis scar on full display, Princess Eugenie wrote on Instagram: “I just wanted to share my scar and encourage anyone out there who’s gone through something similar to share theirs with me.
+Just days before this, Princess Eugenie had shared photos from her 2018 wedding day, with her scoliosis scar on full display.
+“I just wanted to share my scar and encourage anyone out there who’s gone through something similar to share theirs with me,” she wrote on Instagram.

 “Let’s be proud of our scars!
 I’d love to repost any of your images on my stories so please tag me and I will share.”